 Change the first paragraph as follows:

-Four Action frame formats are defined to support fast BSS transitions over the DS, which are initiated through the currently associated APfast BSS transition originator (FTR).
+Four Action frame formats are defined to support fast BSS transitions over the DS, which are initiated through the currently associated APfast BSS transition responder (FTR)(#15959).
 The FT Action frames are sent over the air between the STAfast BSS transition originator (FTO) and the current APFTR.
 The Action frame is used as a transport mechanism for data that are destined for the target APFTR.
 An FT Action field, in the octet immediately after the Category field, differentiates the FT Action frame formats.
 The FT Action field values associated with each FT Action frame format are defined in Table 9-481 (FT Action field values).